johnstontrav/klairejohnston-hugo-cms/site/content/_index.md

   - image: /img/paperfactory.jpg
     text: >
       'Paper Factory' is one story told in fourteen poems.
 This tiny read is the perfect introduction to Klaire's writing style.
-Devour over a cup of coffee or with a cheeky glass of wine.
+It's recommended you devour this over a cup of coffee or with a cheeky glass of wine.
   - image: /img/wordsforsnow.png
     text: >-
       It's hypothesised that the Eskimo have over fifty different words for